ASIA MARKETS: Asian Markets Perk Up As Stronger Dollar Boosts Exports

 "Stability appears the pathway forward for China's commodity-intensive sectors given the mix of data in May," said Dhar.

-Oil prices, along with gold and silver, were all casualties of the strengthening U.S. dollar, although oil prices took an extra hit after the Organization of the Petroleum Exporting Countries increased its forecast for U.S. oil production.
+Prices of oil, gold and silver were casualties of the strengthening U.S. dollar, with oil prices taking an extra hit after the Organization of the Petroleum Exporting Countries increased its forecast for U.S. oil production.

 (END) Dow Jones Newswires